whoisbma/Code-2-SP17/week5-regex_browser_extensions/README.md

 1. **Review all the Regex notes and give them a try in your code editor and in Javascript.**
 2. **Prototype the regex-related functionality of what your midterm will be and be prepared to discuss it in class.**
 3. **Get the basic Chrome extension example from class working.
 We'll be diving deeper into Chrome extensions next week.
-Load it into Chrome by going to Tools -> Extensions -> Load Unpacked Extension.**
+Load it into Chrome by going to Tools -> Extensions -> Check Developer Mode -> Load Unpacked Extension.**
 4. **Do the Daniel Shiffman tutorial to review.**

 ***References:***